-In various of our weekly Jupiter Merlin Weekly musings this year we have highlighted the investment risks posed by the shifting geopolitical tectonic plates between the West and its principal foes and rivals: China, Russia, Iran and North Korea, not to mention other threats posed by international terrorist organisations such as ISIS and Daesh.
-However innocuous those shifts might appear (though volatile energy prices are all too obvious), they are insidious and pernicious nevertheless and gradually, over time, are reflected in markets and in the behaviour of currencies.
+In various of our weekly Jupiter Merlin Weekly musings this year, and on our monthly webcasts in the regular geopolitics slot, we have highlighted the investment risks posed by the shifting geopolitical tectonic plates between the West and its principal foes and rivals: China, Russia, Iran and North Korea, not to mention other threats posed by international terrorist organisations such as ISIS and Daesh.
+However innocuous those shifts might appear (though volatile energy prices are all too obvious), they are insidious and pernicious nevertheless and gradually, over time, are reflected in risk and term premia and the behaviour of currencies.

 Western alliances are undergoing a period of significant introspection, insecurity and stress.
 The failure of western policy in Iraq in the aftermath of the Second Gulf War has had serious ramifications for subsequent policy shortcomings in the Middle East (Syria in particular, creating a vacuum filled by Russia and Iran) and NATO’s ignominiously being kicked out of Afghanistan this summer.
 Further, the dominance of the United States as NATO’s paymaster (it pays 72% of all NATO’s costs and provides even more in the supply of effective military capability) exacerbated by Donald Trump’s bluntly truthful but highly corrosive approach to pointing out the many deficiencies and delinquencies of his allies, as well as Joe Biden’s and Boris Johnson’s creation of the new AUKUS pact with Australia embarrassing France, have all led to significant splits in the alliance.